XC1976/vikings-api/README.md

 - DE LA GENIERE Clement
 - HADDAD Thinina

 The main tasks and the bonuses are included.
-The way API calls have to be formed can be easily deduced using the postman export, it is using $_GET['id'] AND/OR body json parameters.
+The way API calls have to be formed can be easily deduced using the postman export in the repository, it is using $_GET['id'] AND/OR body json parameters.

 The vikings.sql is not a PHPMyAdmin export but a manually typed .sql intended to be ran as is.